kevjallen/static-site-with-github-workflows/README.md

 ### Release workflow

 The behavior of this workflow depends on the event that triggered it:
-- **Pull request event**:
-  - Runs only the build and integration jobs
+- **Pull request event**: Runs the build and integration jobs
-- **Push event**:
-  - Runs the full workflow (build, integration, release, deployment)
+- **Push event**: Runs the full workflow (build, integration, release, deployment)
-- **Manual start (with version)**:
-  - Runs only the deployment jobs with specified version
+- **Manual start (with version)**: Runs only the deployment jobs
 - **Manual start (without version)**:
-  - Runs the full workflow if a version is not detected for the commit being ran on
-    - Otherwise, runs only the deployment jobs with detected version
+  - If the HEAD has a version, runs only the deployment jobs with that version
+  - If the HEAD does not have a version, runs the full workflow